 Based on its strong nuclear mRNA export defect, the differences in nuclear mRNP composition and the divergent splicing changes, we chose the npl3-Linker mutant for further analysis.
-To assess the changes in nuclear mRNP composition in an unbiased way, we purified Cbc2-TAP from wt and npl3-Linker cells and used a label-free MS quantification approach to assess abundances of the co-purified proteins (Supplementary Table S8).
-Consistent with the results obtained by Western blot experiments, the npl3-linker mutation results in the prominent reduction of the intensities of Npl3 itself as well TREX complex components (Figure 5A).
-The intensities of Tho1 and the mRNA exporter subunits Mex67 and Mtr2 are also decreased, although they do not satisfy the significance criteria of FDR<2% (Figure
+To assess the changes in nuclear mRNP composition in an unbiased way, we purified Cbc2-TAP from wt and npl3-Linker cells and used a label-free MS quantification approach to assess abundance of the co-purified proteins (Supplementary Table S8).
+Consistent with the results obtained by the Western blot experiments, the npl3-linker mutation results in the prominent reduction of the intensities of Npl3 itself as well TREX complex components (Figure 5A).
+The intensities of Tho1 and the mRNA exporter subunits Mex67 and Mtr2 are also decreased, although they do not satisfy the significance criteria of a false discovery rate (FDR) of <2% (Figure 5A).

-5A).
 In addition, reflecting the involvement of Npl3 in splicing, ribosome biogenesis and translation, the intensities of many splicing factors, ribosome biogenesis factors, ribosomal proteins and translation factors are also significantly decreased (Figure 5A).
+This decrease in the co-purification of RNA-binding proteins with Cbc2-TAP is probably not caused by a decrease in protein protein interactions of npl3-Linker, because the RNAindependent protein interactions are largely unchanged between npl3-Linker and Npl3 (data not shown).
 In summary, with the exception of Nab2, the amount of nuclear mRNP components present in nuclear mRNPs decreases in npl3-Linker cells.

-The decrease in the amount of TREX complex, Tho1 and Mex67 in nuclear mRNPs suggests that these proteins bind less mRNA in vivo in the npl3-Linker mutant.
+The decrease in the amount of TREX complex components, Tho1 and Mex67 in nuclear mRNPs suggests that these proteins bind to mRNA less in vivo in the npl3-Linker mutant.
 To assess this, we performed RIP experiments with these proteins from npl3-Linker cells.
-Indeed, the TREX components Hpr1 and Sub2, Tho1 and the mRNA exporter subunit Mex67 bind less mRNA as assessed for three representative transcripts (Figure 5B).
+Indeed, the TREX components Hpr1, Sub2 and Yra1, Tho1 and the mRNA exporter subunit Mex67 exhibit lower binding to mRNA as assessed for three representative, abundant transcripts (Figure 5B).
 Thus, Npl3 function is required for stable association of these nuclear mRNP components with nuclear mRNPs.

-Npl3, Hpr1, Yra1 and Mex67 occupancy at transcribed genes is decreased in npl3-Linker cells
+Npl3, Hpr1, Yra1 and Mex67 occupancy at transcribed genes is decreased in npl3-linker cells

 Nuclear mRNP components are recruited to the mRNA already during transcription.
 Thus, the decrease in some of the nuclear mRNP components could be due to a decrease in their recruitment to transcribed genes.
 As this recruitment depends on the presence of RNA and thus on transcription, we first assessed the occupancy of RNA polymerase II (RNAPII) at three representative genes, PMA1, CCW12 and YEF3, by chromatin immunoprecipitation (ChIP) (Figure 6A).
-RNAPII occupancy is increased, whereas the occupancy of NpI3 is decreased in npl3-Linker compared to wt cells (Figure 6B, C, D).
-Based on its RNA-dependent recruitment to transcribed genes, this decrease is probably due to the reduced RNA-binding activity of the npl3-Linker protein.
+RNAPII occupancy is increased, whereas the occupancy of Npl3 is decreased in npl3-Linker compared to wt cells (Figure 6B-D).
+Based on its RNAdependent recruitment to transcribed genes, this decrease is probably due to the reduced RNA-binding activity of the npl3-Linker protein.
 Consistent with its decrease in nuclear mRNPs, the occupancy of the THO component Hpr1 decreases in the npl3-Linker mutant (Figure 6E), suggesting that recruitment to or retention of THO at transcribed genes depends on Npl3.
-The occupancy of the TREX component Yra1 and the mRNA exporter subunit Mex67 at transcribed genes also decreases in npl3-Linker cells (Figure 6H, I).
-In contrast, the occupancies of Sub2 and Tho1 on chromatin do not change (Figure 6F, H).
-Thus, the decreased presence of the nuclear mRNP components Hpr1, Yra1 and Mex67 versus Sub2 and Tho1 in mRNPs appears to have different causes: Whereas Hpr1, Yra1 and Mex67 fail to be efficiently recruited to or retained at transcribed genes, Sub2 and Tho1 are not efficiently transferred from the site of transcription onto the forming mRNP in npl3-Linker cells.
-The RNA-binding activity of Npl3 is required for both processes.
-In summary, we identify two novel functions of the SR-like protein Npl3 based on the identification and mutation of RNA-binding sites.
+The occupancy of the TREX component Yra1 and the mRNA exporter subunit Mex67 at transcribed genes also decreases in npl3-Linker cells (Figure 6F, I).
+In contrast, the occupancies of Sub2 and Tho1 on chromatin do not change (Figure 6G, H).
+Thus, the decreased presence of the nuclear mRNP components Hpr1, Yra1 and Mex67 versus Sub2 and Tho1 in mRNPs appears to have different causes: Whereas Hpr1, Yra1 and Mex67 fail to be efficiently recruited to or retained at transcribed